 Sony E PZ 16-50mm at 16mm | f3.5 | ISO 3200 | 20sec (20 images stacked)

 Sony Kit Lens vs Sony E 50mm f1.8 OSS

 The 50mm portrait lens for Sony APS-C cameras is the Sony E 50mm f1.8 OSS (Optical Steady Shot).
 This lens is a great portrait lens but it is a prime lens which means you don’t have options to zoom in/out.
 You can do that with your feet.

 That’s why buying only this lens, will limit you to use only a 50mm fixed focal length which is not the best for indoors, neither will help you get family images or other wide-angle shots.

 The advantage of the Sony E 50mm f1.8 OSS lens over the kit lens is that it has a wider aperture.
 The kit lens zoomed in at 50mm has a maximum aperture of f5.6.
 This means you lose almost 3 stops of light (from f1.8 to f5.6).

-The 50mm f1.8 aperture on the other hand starts at f1.8.
-This gives your camera the advantage of capturing more light at night or create more background blur (separating your subject from the background).
+In addition, this Sony E 50mm has a maximum f1.8 aperture.
+This gives your camera the advantage of capturing more light at night and create more background blur (separating your subject from the background).